MrRoy09/MrRoy09.github.io/source/_posts/index.md

 Syscall numbers change between Windows versions.
 Hence we need to dynamically retrieve syscall numbers for the functions we are interested in.
 What better way to do this than use a PE Parser to parse through the Ntdll.dll file on disk and retrieve the syscall number.
 Since we are parsing the Ntdll.dll file on disk (and not in memory), we don't have to worry about Ntdll functions being hooked by EDR

-I decided to write my own parser to get the job done.
-I will describe the procedure in brief and you can find the code for this on my Github repo for this Project.
+I decided to write my own parser to get the job done ([Github - Basic PE Parser](https://github.com/MrRoy09/PE_Parser)).
+I will describe the procedure in brief and you can find the code for this on my Github repo for this Project [(Project Repo)](https://github.com/MrRoy09/VEH_Control_Flow).

 - Open the Ntdll.dll File and parse through the headers.
 Specifically we are interested in the `OptionalHeader` which contains the Address of DataDirectories one of which is the `ExportDirectory` .
 The `ExportDirectory` contains a list of all the functions exported by the dll.
 - Parse through each function in the ExportDirectory and compare the function name with the required function name.
 Obtain the address for the code for the Desired function